 Players to Target in Every Round of Fantasy Football Drafts

-Speaking of studying hard, on to the real reason you’re here: fantasy football analysis.
-With fantasy drafts rapidly approaching, I took it upon myself to go round-by-round, highlighting one of my favorite players to draft in that round.
+With that in mind, as I’ve done for a few years now, I took it upon myself in this article to go round-by-round, highlighting one of my favorite players to draft in that round.
 The players listed below are not the ONLY players to take in that round, but someone who is a value based on 4for4’s tools and analysis, factoring in my own personal preference of course.
+Since you may disagree with my choices, this year I added a new “Alternate Choice” section to each round where I highlight another player who is a value/great target in said round.
 I skipped Round 1 because for the most part, it’s pretty chalky, and I skipped the last few rounds (of standard-length drafts) as those should be reserved for kickers and defenses.
 ADP was based on 4for4’s ADP tool.
-For more ADP bargains, check out the ADP Bargain tool as well as my site-by-site look at the some of the best draft values in 2020.
+For more ADP bargains, check out the ADP Bargain tool.

-Round 4 – RB James Conner, Pittsburgh Steelers
+Round 4 – RB David Montgomery, Chicago Bears

 - All Premium Content